 With a corneal injury, infection generally does not develop from a metallic foreign body.
 However, corneal scarring and rust deposits can develop.
-Also, if a corneal foreign body is organic material, infection can develop.
+Also, if a corneal foreign body is organic material or abrasions from contact lenses, infection can develop.

 Symptoms and Signs

 Symptoms and signs of corneal abrasion or foreign body include foreign body sensation, tearing, redness, and occasionally discharge.
 Vision is rarely affected (other than by tearing).